section-engineering-education/engineering-education/content/articles/what-is-dataops-and-why-data-engineers-need-it/index.md

 Although the issues in data organizations appear to be in-depth, data engineers developed the DataOps technique to assess inefficiencies.
 According to [Businesswire](https://www.businesswire.com/news/home/20211019005858/en/Data-Engineers-Are-Burned-Out-and-Calling-for-DataOps), 78% of engineers and 91% of managers stated that DataOps is essential to integrate DataOps into their data practices.

 DataOps, data engineers collaborate and communicate to produce valuable insight for the business.
-These are tips on why data engineers need DataOps.
+These are tips on why data engineers need DataOps:
 1. Automate tasks: Automation is an activity that generates tremendous value for a system's tasks.
 There are many different languages, frameworks, libraries, and tools to choose from.
-They enable the system's tasks to be automated when properly implemented.
+They enable the system's tasks to be automated when adequately implemented.
 The system runs automated tests, verifies analytics, automates orchestrations, and monitors for errors in data pipelines.
 With robust systems and architectures that scale, data engineers should feel empowered to reinvent the environment in which they operate.
 2. Embrace errors: Errors are embarrassing and make IT people look bad.
 Data has errors, and errors are unavoidable.
-Please don't keep them hidden as they are opportunities to automate.
+Although, do not keep them hidden as they are opportunities to automate.
 Errors provide possibilities for growth thus run towards them.
 Data engineers should embrace the errors and create a system that prevents the same errors from happening again.
 3. Embrace change: Data engineers do not have to choose between efficiency and agility.
 Analytics can be tested and deployed using automated techniques.
 If data pipelines have multiple tests verifying the quality, the data team is sure that pipelines operate correctly.
 You can proceed with confidence thanks to automation and observability.
-You don't have to be terrified of change if you have the right processes and systems in place.
+You do not have to be terrified of change if you have the right processes and systems in place.
 4. Create value for customers: Data engineer's goal is to create value and satisfy customers with the aid of DataOps.

 ### Conclusion